Pipeline, architecture, and software

-- Interfaces to our two linked data stores, a relational database (db) and a high-speed index (idx), include a graphic web application (GUI) and APIs.
+- Interfaces to this data include a graphical web application (GUI) and APIs.

 - Contributed data in Linked Places or LP-TSV format is uploaded by registered users to the database (-> db) using GUI screens.

-- Confirming matches to TGN and/or Wikidata augments the contributed dataset by adding new place_link and, if desired, place_geom records.
+- Confirming matches to Wikidata and/or TGN augments the contributed dataset by adding new place_link and, if desired, place_geom records.
 NOTE: The original contribution can always be retrieved in its original state; i.e. omitting records generated by the reconciliation review step.

 - Once an uploaded dataset is reconciled and as many place_link records are generated for it as possible, it can be accessioned to the WHG index (idx <- db ).
-At this time that step will be performed by WHG staff, but review of results will be by the dataset owner and designated collaborators.
+That step will be initiated by WHG staff, but review of results will be by the dataset owner and designated collaborators.

-- Accessioning to the WHG index is another reconciliation process, so there are two steps: initiating the task and reviewing results – in this case only some.
-Incoming records that share a link to an external gazetteer (e.g. tgn, geonames, wikidata, etc.) with a record already in our index are queued separtely and can be added automatically, associating it with that match and any other similarly linked "siblings".
+- Accessioning to the WHG index is another reconciliation process, so there are two steps: initiating the task and reviewing results – but in this case, only some.
+Incoming records that share a link to an external gazetteer (e.g. tgn, geonames, wikidata, etc.) with a record already in our index are queued separtely and can be added automatically, associating it with that match and any other similarly linked "siblings."

-- Incoming records that don't share one or more links to existing index items are candidates to become new "parent" ("seed") records in the index.
-But they must be reviewed by the dataset owner first, as was done in an earlier step.
+- Incoming records that don't share one or more links to existing index items become new "seed" records in the index, referred to internally as "parents."